$L^2$-type invariants and cohomology jump loci for complex smooth quasi-projective varieties: Introduction

 \subsection{Structure of the paper}

 In section 2, we introduce the Alexander modules and Alexander polynomials for the pair $(X,\nu)$ and study their relations with the $L^2$-type invariants.
 Section 3 is devoted to the cohomology jump loci and detailed calculations of these invariants for the orbifold group.
-In section 4, we give the proof for Theorem \ref{thm jump loci} and Theorem \ref{thm L2}.
+In section 4, we prove Theorem \ref{thm jump loci} and Theorem \ref{thm L2}.
 Section 5 is devoted to hyperplane arrangements.
-In section 5.1, we prove Proposition \ref{prop comb} and compute some examples; while in section 5.2, we show that if the hyperplane arrangement admits certain kind of combinatoric structure, then $\sV^1(X,\C)$ has no parallel 2-dimensional components.
+In section 5.1, we prove Proposition \ref{prop comb} and compute some examples; while in section 5.2, we show that if a multinet of line arrangement admits certain kind of combinatoric structure, then the corresponding orbifold map has no mutliple fiber.
 In section 5.3, we prove Theorem \ref{thm our DS}.